-Alex Prosi (AP): So for this next exchange, I think it would be appropriate to begin bridging two seemingly disparate parts of your studies.
+Alex Prosi (AP): So for this next exchange (see our first post here!), I think it would be appropriate to begin bridging two seemingly disparate parts of your studies.
 When we first met, I knew you exclusively for your work on the precarious and fickle divide between the secular and the religious; in fact, it was this specialty that originally drove me to take more of your classes.
 It took me by surprise then when I initially saw your posting for a course focused on exploring consciousness—a subject I initially considered quite apart from your focus.
 Now, having taken both kinds of courses, I feel there is an intimate link between the two topics but can’t quite flesh it out myself.
 What bridges these two different topics?
 Does the secular/religious dichotomy play a role in our approaches to consciousness?
 Do you address this in your AS409 course, Exploring Consciousness?
 I think this would be helpful to answer for those looking to expand out their perspective from either one of these starting points, allowing for wider and more relevant connections to our lives.

 Arvind-Pal S. Mandair (ASM): That’s a good question, Alex.
 In the 409 course itself I downplay the religion/secular binary as it would overly complicate things.
 It’s already a challenging course having to learn different ways of approaching the question of consciousness across disciplines, cultures and languages.
 Adding secularity to the mix would, I think, push students to the limit, especially if they’re exploring these ideas for the first time.